ivanov/diff-jfk/README.md

 These trivial changes are not informative, so they has been explicitly omitted from "_fresh_" consideration.
 So a document that was initially released in 2023, and again released in 2025, would have a red mark in the last digit of the year in the banner on top of its first page, but such a page would not be considered "_fresh_" if there are no other changes on that first page.
 You will still see that red mark, however, if there were other changes to the page.

-## Minimal magic

-I didn't do anything fancy to try to get the pages to line up properly.
-Also, the approach I took with highlighting works pretty well for pages that were previously redacted in white, but isn't as legible for documents which were previously blacked out.
-So take this with a grain of salt.
-Hopefully it helps you identify *where* to look in the original document if you can't make it out in the `diff-jfk` version.

-Slight rotations, rescans, change to the cropping, and so on, make the previously unredacted parts of the document either hard to read or completely illegible.
-Nevertheless, despite this limitation, it's still makes it easier to scan the highlighted document to identify which pages to look at in the newly unredacted document.
-For example, scanning through the otherwise atrocious mess in the `diff-jfk` version of [2025/124-10179-10220_highlighted.pdf](./2025/124-10179-10220_highlighted.pdf), I was quickly able to come to page 37 that previously had censorship boxes, and looking on the same page of the [original](https://www.archives.gov/files/research/jfk/releases/2025/0318/124-10179-10220.pdf), I can see that the August 20, 1968 (Warsaw Pact invasion of Czechoslovakia) example of positive intelligence involved the wiretapping of, previously redacted, "the Soviet Mission to the United Nations".
-On the next page,  phrase "the Romanian Embassy" was omitted from a description of another wiretap, and further down the page the previously censored phrase of "intercepts on various missions to the United Nations and embassies" providing many indicators during Arab-Israeli Six Day War and the India-Pakistan War.

 ## Some samples